AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 The purpose of each module is to provide specific product features by implementing new functionality or extending the functionality of other modules.
 Each module is designed to function independently, so the inclusion or exclusion of a particular module does not impact the functionality of other modules.

-A module can also implement widgets, which are page elements that can be customized by business users in the Admin .
+A module can also implement widgets, which are page elements that can be customized by business users in the Admin.

 Modules can be disabled or removed without breaking the consistency of the Magento application.
-One exception: When the module depends on other modules, which requires disabling or removing the dependant modules.
+One exception: When the module depends on other modules, which requires disabling or removing the dependent modules.

 _Term attributes:_

-* _Field: magento software_
+* _Field: commerce software_
 * _Related terms: php, xml, block_

 ## O